JOE BOGANNY 1874 - 1943

 By 1911, Joe was separated from his wife Betsy, being named in an unheard of case, at that time in legal history, before Mr. Justice Coleridge in the King's Bench Division on 6th April 1914.
 Mr. J. Clifton appeared, of Boganny Ltd, 102, Tulse Hill, London, SW, his wife Mrs. Betsy Clifton and son Samuel Clifton were seeking damages and suing for Libel in which Boganny was ordered to pay damages.
 Prior this date Joe had entered into a relationship with Mrs. Esther Myerson of Birmingham, who over time became known as Etty Boganny and his common-law wife, a partnership that edured for the rest of their lives.

 Joe Clifton made his first appearance aged three as a member of his fathers 'Raslus Troupe' and entered the circus ring.
 Later performed with his brother Josh Clifton, sister Mary Clifton aka 'Mdlle.
-Pauline' and step brother Abraham Alvarez aka 'Alf Daniels' appearing as the 'Elka Troupe' from 1885, a lighting acrobatic troupe who performed flying corde, wire-walking, hat-throwing and drawing-room entertainments, the brothers performed separately as the Brothers Elka, all until 1891 when they became the 'Royal Clifton Brothers', 'Clifton Brothers', 'The Clifton Trio', becoming a smash-hit with the public as they toured Britain, Ireland and Europe during the 1890's with their eccentric comedy knockabout routines until 1900.
+Pauline' and step brother Abraham Alvarez aka 'Alf Daniels' appearing as the 'Elka Troupe' from 1885, a lighting acrobatic troupe who performed flying corde, wire-walking, hat-throwing and drawing-room entertainments, the brothers performed separately as the Brothers Elka, all until 1891 when the Woodbee Wonders appeared for a short while until they became the 'Royal Clifton Brothers', 'Clifton Brothers', 'The Clifton Trio', becoming a smash-hit with the public as they toured Britain, Ireland and Europe during the 1890's with their eccentric comedy knockabout routines until 1900.

 In time sibling rivalry ensued, the brothers each claiming to be the 'Originators of Comedy Risley' in The Era's Classified Ads during the late 1890's for all to see, briefly they produced separate acts until in 1900 Joe went his separate way, took on the name 'Boganny' and formed The Boganny Troupe announced in The Era on 7th Jul 1900.
 Joe Boganny and The Boganny Troupe first appeared at The Empire Theatre, Bristol on 6th July 1901, billed as 'The Originators of Comedy Risley' with 'The Lunatic Bakers', in association with Hamilton & Poole's Myriorama Tour which he played for over two decades and which made his name famous.